 - Tenants must be sure that they have given the required notice stated in the lease agreement.
 King & Queen Apartments leases require ninety (90) days notice of whether a tenant wants to renew.
 If proper, written notice is not given, the lease will terminate at the end of the term, without renewal.

-- A vacating cleaning/checklist, as well as, a damage addendum are typically included in the lease, which describe standards of how the apartment should be cleaned when the lease has ended, the apartment is vacated and the charges that will be accrued if the provisions are not met.
+- A vacating cleaning/checklist, as well as, a damage addendum are typically included in the lease, which describes the standards of how the apartment should be cleaned when the lease has ended, the apartment is vacated and the charges that will be accrued if the provisions are not met.
 Tenants should be sure to review these provisions and standards.

 - Tenants are encouraged to be present for their move-out inspection.
 The inspection must be made within 72 hours of termination of occupancy.
 They should have each person sign each sheet and go over the vacating checklist to verify that everything has been done that was required.

 - It is important that tenants keep copies of all records, including move-in inspections, repair reports, damage reports, letters, vacating checklist and, most importantly, the lease itself.